SihoonSung/SBU_CS_TeamProject/CSE316/dugout/README.md

 and then /SBU_CS_TeamProject/CSE316/dugout/scripts in here you have to activate virtual environment by source venv/bin/activate and then FLASK_APP=score.py flask run --host=0.0.0.0 --port=5001

+We have to crawl data from the site(NAVER), and it takes some time to show out Live games, and Schedules part.

+Also, on Mondays it the database does not show since there is no games.
+In tuesdays it will show up.